The cost of health care continues to rise. That is why it helps to learn how to take steps to limit your out-of-pocket health care costs.

 Many employers offer an HSA or FSA.
 These are savings accounts that allow you to set aside pre-tax money for health care expenses.
 This can help you save several hundred dollars per year.
 HSAs are owned by you, earn interest, and can be transferred to a new employer.
 FSAs are owned by your employer, do not earn interest, and must be used within the calendar year.

-U.S. Centers for Medicare & Medicaid Services.
-Preventive Health Services. www.healthcare.gov/coverage/preventive-care-benefits/.
-Accessed October 18, 2016.
+Healthcare.gov website.
+US Centers for Medicare & Medicaid Services.
+Preventive health services. www.healthcare.gov/coverage/preventive-care-benefits.
+Accessed August 8, 2022.